Wesbest/KubernetesForEveryone/README.md

         - containerPort: 80
 ```

-To make sure if the deployment went correctly we are going to check the status:
+To make sure the deployment went correctly we are going to check the status:

 ```bash
 kubectl get deployments